When choosing an entry-level road bike, you will most likely encounter Shimano Claris, Sora, or Tiagra groupsets.

 Shimano Claris, Sora, and Tiagra differ mainly in the number of speeds they offer, cable routing, weight, and price.

 But if you can, spare a little more and get Tiagra.
-You will get extra gears that might be useful in hilly or mountainous terrain.
+You will get extra gears that can be useful in hilly or mountainous terrain.

 Additionally, its shifting cables are routed under the handlebar tape, not externally, making the cockpit look cleaner.